IQDevs/blog/_posts/2017-06-17-Enum and Match Systems in Rust.markdown

   One last thing I wanted to touch on before I wrap up with this post.
 When using `match` to unstructure objects, you'll come across projects with multiple fields, or even worse, nested object structures.
 Our `Person` structure can be used as an example here.
 How would we match this object? following's how.

-  Say you're interested in only structuring the gender and the age of a person object.
+  Say you're interested in only unstructuring the gender and the age of a person object.
 You'd do this as follows:

   ```rust
   fn main() {